and Walking Shirtless Scene

 - Luffy himself borders on this after the timeskip.

 - Law dons this outfit while trying to be incognito within Dressrosa.
 What's odd is that he has a huge chest tattoo which is obviously styled after his Jolly Roger/crew name.

 - Hellsing has the Captain, though he ditches the coat as well, eventually.

 - In Tokko there is Suzuka Kureha, who is an odd female example.

 - Ling from Fullmetal Alchemist.

-- Alphard from Caanan.
-Also, she's a girl, yet this manages not to feel like absolute cleavage.
+- Alphard from Canaan.
+Also, she's a girl, yet this manages not to feel like Absolute Cleavage.

 - Jack Rakan from Mahou Sensei Negima!.